codegenius2/Student-Mark-Management/README.md

 # Student Mark Management System

 The Student Mark Management System is a simple Java project that allows you to manage student marks using Maven and JDBC.
-This project provides functionality to create student classes, store their marks, edit marks, and display the mark sheet.
+This project provides functionality to create student classes, store their marks, edit marks, and display the mark sheet and more.

 ## Features
+- Show saved marksheets
-- Create a new student class.
+- Create a new marksheet.
+- Delete marksheet
 - Store marks for students.
 - Edit existing marks.
+- Deletea student and his marks
 - Display the mark sheet.

 ## Prerequisites